Trustworthy Artificial Intelligence

 This report aims to highlight how ERC-funded curiosity-driven research projects are developing or using Artificial Intelligence in their scientific processes, and how these projects and their outputs can help to both define and enable the implementation of policies related to AI and its cross-cutting applications.
 This report represents the first comprehensive analysis of the ERC’s AI portfolio and it is structured as follows: 1.
 Chapter one provides an overview of ERC-funded projects developing or using AI in science.
 2. Chapter two focuses on their scientific landscape by offering a more detailed analysis of their evolution and distribution in ERC scientific domains, disciplines, and topics.
 3. Chapter three gives an overview of their policy landscape, that is, by linking the projects to specific policy areas and providing examples that are relevant to the EU policies on AI.
 4. Chapter four covers an analysis of a subset of ERC-funded AI projects that pose particularly pressing ethical, legal, and social questions surrounding the development or use of AI.

-- Public Sector Tech Watch – Mapping innovation in the EU public services : a collective effort in exploring the applications of artificial intelligence and blockchain in the public sector
+Public Sector Tech Watch – Mapping innovation in the EU public services: A collective effort in exploring the applications of artificial intelligence and blockchain in the public sector

 European Commission, Directorate-General for Digital Services, 2024.